udayakumar-s/ej2-angular-docs/ej2-angular/grid/how-to/example-of-angular-ui-grid-to-edit-a-cell-using-cascading-drop-down-list.md

 ---
 layout: post
 title: Example of angular ui grid to edit a cell using cascading drop down list in Angular Grid component | Syncfusion
-description: Learn here all about Example of angular ui grid to edit a cell using cascading drop down list in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Example of angular ui grid to edit a cell using cascading drop down list in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Example of angular ui grid to edit a cell using cascading drop down list
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Example of angular ui grid to edit a cell using cascading drop down list in Angular Grid component